lexibank/tlopo/out/vol3/chapter3.md

 Wayan _kai_ 'tree, shrub' encompasses about 200 named subtaxa which are again classified on the basis of shared morphological and ecological features.
 It is the names of these subtaxa which Wayan speakers tend to use when identifying particular plants ([Gardner and Pawley 1992](../sources/GardnerandPawley1992):1 0), and nearly all are folk generics.
 Generally the subtaxa of _kai_ are the lowest-level of classification and denote a particular species within a 'scientific' classification.
 For example, _evo_, _māsei_ and _toutou_ (defined below, [Pawley & Sayaba 2003](../sources/PawleyandSayaba2003)) are all subtaxa of _kai_ which are not further subclassified in Wayan.

 _evo_
-:   Argusia argentea (Boraginaceae).
+:   _Argusia argentea_ (Boraginaceae).
 Large broad-leaved shrub of coastal sands, uncommon on Waya,
     young parts densely grey-silver hairy, small white flowers on curving branches, small black berries.
 Useful only for firewood.

 _māsei_
-:   Pritchardia pacifica (Arecaceae).
+:   _Pritchardia pacifica_ (Arecaceae).
 A native fan-palm, cultivated for ornament around
     houses.
 The immature seeds are sometimes eaten by children.

 _toutou_
-:   Gyrocarpus americanus (Hernandiaceae).
+:   _Gyrocarpus americanus_ (_Hernandia_ceae).
 Tree of coastal slopes and rocky places
     inland, pale smooth bark, large oval or 5-lobed leaves with a rather strong bean-like odour, bunches of hanging 2-winged fruit.
 The soft wood is used for fires; it is good for carving, and formerly was used to make ulatoka (inshore fishing raft platforms).